Bayesian clustering of high-dimensional data via latent repulsive mixtures

 \begin{corollary} Using the same notation of Theorem~\ref{teo:aniso_dpp}, let $W$ be a degenerate random variable defined as $ W=|\Lambda^T \Lambda|^{\frac{1}{d}} c^{-2/d}$, for $c > 0$, where $\Lambda$ is fixed.
 Then the kernel $K_0$, its Fourier transform $\varphi = \mathcal{F}(K_0)$ and $\rho_{\max}$ follow here:

 \end{corollary}

 We conclude this section by investigating the effect that $\Lambda$ has on the repulsiveness of the DPP.
 First of all, it is clear that $\Lambda$ induces anisotropy.
-To visualize this, we consider the pair correlation function $g(x)$ \citep[PCF,][]{Lav15}; for the Gaussian-like DPP:
+To visualize this, we consider the pair correlation function $g(x)$ \citep[PCF,][]{Lav15}; for the Gaussian-like DPP we have:

 and set $p=d=2$ for visual purposes.
 Figure~\ref{fig:gauss_pcf} shows the PCFs of two Gaussian-like DPPs with different $\Lambda \in \R^{2\times 2}$.
-In the left panel, $\Lambda$ has eigenvectors $e_1 = (1,0)^T$, $e_2=(0,1)^T$ and eigenvalues $\lambda_1 = 1$, $\lambda_2 = \lambda$, which induces stronger repulsion along the horizontal axis than along the vertical one.
-In the right panel, $\Lambda$ has eigenvectors $e_1 = \sqrt{2}/2 (1,1)^T$, $e_2=\sqrt{2}/2 (-1,1)^T$ and eigenvalues $\lambda_1 = 1$, $\lambda_2= \lambda$, which induces stronger repulsion along the bisector of the first quadrant than along the orthogonal direction.
+In the left panel, $\Lambda$ has eigenvectors $e_1 = (1,0)^T$, $e_2=(0,1)^T$ and eigenvalues $\lambda_1 = 1$, $\lambda_2 = \lambda ( = 4)$, which induces stronger repulsion along the horizontal axis than along the vertical one.
+In the right panel, $\Lambda$ has eigenvectors $e_1 = \sqrt{2}/2 (1,1)^T$, $e_2=\sqrt{2}/2 (-1,1)^T$ and eigenvalues $\lambda_1 = 1$, $\lambda_2= \lambda( = 4)$, which induces stronger repulsion along the bisector of the first quadrant than along the orthogonal direction.